OmidNaghizadeh1355/StarWarAPI/README.md

 A C# helper library for [SWAPI](https://swapi.dev) - the Star Wars API

-This solution is refatored in order to supporting DI.
+This solution is refactored in order to supporting DI.